 Why it’s eco-friendly: The food sold at the Grove is local, conscientiously sourced and fresh.

-Farm Boy just opened up at 295 Fourth Avenue in St. Catharines in January of 2020.
+Farm Boy just opened up at 295 Fourth Avenue in St. Catharines in January of 2020 and is one of the great eco-friendly places to shop in Niagara.
 Farm Boy is a huge hit with me.
 They provide lots of beautiful fresh vegetables and fruit, with a huge organic section.
 Their in-house brand of bread is DELICIOUS!

 Not everything there is eco-friendly, in some ways, it looks a lot like all the other grocery stores.
 Many products are wrapped in plastic packaging.
 It did make my list, however, because they do offer lots of made in Ontario products.
 I was impressed that I was able to pick up some local canned tomatoes from Stoney Creek!